 Difference in the concept of takeoff weight

 It should be noted that there is a difference in the concept of takeoff weight between Japan and EU, U.S.A.
 The 200g limit in Japan is “does not include the weight of removable accessories other than the battery”, while the 250g limit in Europe and the United States is “includes all takeoff equipment including batteries”.

 The same rules as in Japan are established for the places where you can fly and the flight rules.
 Specifically, you can read on this page (FAA) .
 An application called "B4UFLY"(FAA) that allows you to check where you can fly is available.
 For more information, see the How to use B4UFLY app page.

 In addition, to fly in a controlled airspace such as around an airport, you must access the LAANC ( Low Altitude Authorization and Notification Capability )(FAA) system and obtain a flight permit.
 Even in this case, you can fly up to 400ft (about 121m).
 This system has been available to hobby users since July 23, 2019.
 To access LAANC, use an app provided by technology provider either kittyhawk, UASidekick, Airmap.

 Flying in the UKIn the UK, the Civil Aviation Authority (CAA) has set rules for flying hobby drones.
-Beginning November 30, 2019, flying a drone weighing more than 250 grams requires an online operator registration.
+To fly a drone weighing 250 grams or more, you need to register your Flyer ID and Operator ID online, and for drones that weigh less than 250 grams but have a camera, you need to register your Operator ID.
 Registration costs £ 9 and must be renewed annually.
 You must also take a free online education package.
 This content is updated every three years.

 Details can be read on the following site.